Important Information for Chart Users

 Important NotICE

 This product includes all significant hydrographic information obtained by the Australian Hydrographic Office (AHO) at date of compilation.
 Significant information is updated fortnightly.
-All reasonable efforts have been made to ensure the accuracy and completeness of the information, including third party information, incorporate in this product.
+All reasonable efforts have been made to ensure the accuracy and completeness of the information, including third party information, incorporated in this product.
 The AHO regards third parties from which it received information as reliable, however the AHO cannot verify all such information and errors may therefore exist.
 Where possible, indications regarding the reliability of information are noted or symbolised in the product.
 Users should familiarise themselves with the meaning of any notes or symbols.
-The AHO does not accept liability for errors in in third party information or the inappropriate use of this product.
+The AHO does not accept liability for errors in third party information, or the inappropriate use of this product.

 Accuracy and Reliability of Charts and ENC's